BKDaugherty/tactics-exploration/devlog.md

 - [x] Do some UI Research into how to build bevy_uis for selecting characters / viewing stats
   - [x] Build a smol UI for looking at Units on the battlefield based on the current cursor position?
-  - [ ] Figure out a simple communication system between UI and movement code
+  - [x] Figure out a simple communication system between UI and movement code
-    - [ ] Ensure that cursor locks only when we choose a valid Unit
+    - [x] Ensure that cursor locks only when we choose a valid Unit
-    - [ ] Ensure that we only perform a move action when the player clicks Move
+    - [x] Ensure that we only perform a move action when the player clicks Move
-  - [ ] Build a smol UI for attacking
+  - [x] Build a smol UI for attacking
-  - [ ] Build a smol UI for waiting
+  - [x] Build a smol UI for waiting

-- [ ] Create a Phased (for now) turn system
+- [x] Create a Phased (for now) turn system
-  - [ ] Track Action Points
+  - [x] Track Action Points
-  - [ ] Movement Points
+  - [x] Movement Points
-  - [ ] Create a component to manage a "Phase"
+  - [x] Create a component to manage a "Phase"
-  - [ ] Create a system to renew the phase
+  - [x] Create a system to renew the phase

-- [ ] Allow the user to pick a FacedDirection on Wait

-- [ ] Have a think through the Unit types and what should be on them
-  - [ ] Create a combat system
-  - [ ] Create a skill system
-  - [ ] Create an inventory system

-- [ ] Do some further research into Resource / Game State Tracking
-  - [ ] Ensure assets are loaded before moving to scene
-    - [ ] Learn basic Bevy UIs

-- [ ] Create some silly game music, and play it in the different states
-  - [ ] Create some silly music to play in different things
+- [x] Platforms

-- [ ] Get the demo running on the Steam Deck
+  - [x] Get the demo running on the Steam Deck

-- [ ] Code organization
-  - [x] Create plugins for systems that are associated with eachother?
-  - [ ] Pull all of the Battle stuff into it's own module?

-- [ ] Pathfinding and Unit Movement in Multiplayer
-  - [ ] If two units are moving at the same time, how do I ensure they can't move to the same spot?
-When should I do the movement calculation?
-How can I refresh / lock?

-- [ ] Create a camera manager that balances where to focus based on player movement

-- [ ] Another demo!

-- [ ] "Map" Data structures
-  - [ ] At the moment, map data is pretty hardcoded.
-It'd be great to have a data representation for this.
-  - [ ] Experiment with using Tiled as a way of pushing data into the maps themselves?
-Or just add some JSON / RON alongside some maps maybe for an equivalent without needing to learn too much.

-- [ ] How would savegames work?
-What data does one save?
+  - [x] Get the demo running on the Web!